mgembree/cmpm-121-f25-mattembree/README.md

-# This program is for a button counter, and is the first section assignment completed for CMPM-121.
-I have made changes to make the button increment the counter variable and
+# This is a Clicker Game called Frog Clicker,
+Includes buttons to increment the frog counter by clicking, as well as generating frogs by purchasing upgrades.
+Upgrades are frog-themed, with increasing price for each additional upgrade purchased.